mahmoudnasser1561/store-api/README.md

 - Tag an item (POST /item/{item_id}/tag/{tag_id})

-- Swagger is the source of truth for request/response bodies.
+- Swagger is the source of truth for API contract (request/response schema), while runtime health is validated through logs, metrics, and alerts.

 ##  Main Endpoints (Highlights)